DC sports stars weigh-in on possible new name of Washington Football Team

 "Washington Football Team"

 Mike Locksley just completed his fourth season as the head coach of the University of Maryland football team.
-The Washington D.C. native help lead the Terps to their first bowl win since 2010.
+The Washington D.C. native helped lead the Terps to their first bowl win since 2010.

 Andi Sullivan, Washington Spirit

 Andi Sullivan is a midfielder for the Washington Spirit soccer team.
 She is also a National Women's Soccer League Champion.
-Sullivan was raised in Lorton, Virginia and attended South County High School in Fairfax, VA county.
+Sullivan was raised in Lorton, Virginia and attended South County High School in Fairfax.

 RELATED: Congress to hear about 'rampant workplace misconduct, sexual harassment' from former Washington Football employees